NathanKr/next.js-iron-session-playground/README.md

 </code>
 </pre>

-getIronSessionDefaultMaxAge is just helper function but you can use sessionOptions in getIronSession to control more info like
+<p>getIronSessionDefaultMaxAge is just helper function but you can use sessionOptions in getIronSession to control more info like </p>

 <pre>
 <code class='language-typescript'>